-She applies her experience working in schools and across systems to her research initiatives.
-Using both quantitative and qualitative approaches, her research investigates student wellbeing through a bioecological lens, with a focus on social justice and equitable measurement.
+Zabek applies her experience working in schools and across systems to her research initiatives.
+Using both quantitative and qualitative approaches, her research investigates student well-being through a bioecological lens, with a focus on social justice and equitable measurement.
 With her colleagues at Georgia State, she developed and implemented culturally responsive curriculums to promote healthy relationships and critical systems thinking among Black middle school youth in underserved communities.
-She utilized the participatory culture–specific intervention model to increase the resonance and effectiveness of the programs by incorporating stakeholder participation and local values into intervention efforts.
-She also conducts research that more broadly explores the impact of organizational systems and policies on youth development and equity.
-Using multilevel invariance testing procedures, her dissertation investigated whether school climate surveys, which are increasingly utilized as indicators of school quality within state accountability systems, measure climate equitably for schools that serve underrepresented populations.
-With her colleagues at Youth-Nex, she supports the research initiatives of both the Virginia Partnership for School Mental Health and the Remaking Middle School project.
+At Youth-Nex, she supports the initiatives of the Virginia Partnership for School Mental Health (VPSMH), the Evidence-Informed Mental health Prevention, Assessment, Collaboration & Treatment in Middle Schools (E-IMPACTS) project, and the Remaking Middle School (RMS) project.
+With her colleagues, she conducts action research to promote developmentally appropriate and socially just practices in middle schools as well as to increase the use of evidence-based, equitable, and collaborative school mental health practices.